 The UK is not generally observant of traditional gender differences and there is an equal role between men and women both in the household and in the workplace.
 Some male students take time to get used to authoritative women and participating in household tasks.
 Some female students might not complain or publicly show any upset known because their culture considers it inappropriate.
-We ask that you show some understanding with these differences; however, if you find a student's behaviour unacceptable then please speak with the Accommodation Coordinator to find a solution.
+We ask that you show some understanding with these differences; however, if you find a student's behaviour unacceptable then please speak with the Host Liaison Officer to find a solution.

-Body language
+Communication

+The British are known for their tendency for politeness in their everyday language, generally mild behaviour and disinclination to being "overly open" about personal opinions.
+This can lead to some misunderstandings between hosts and students with common incidents including;

-Some cultures are more demonstrative than others when they talk or express a strong opinion.
+Making requests Some languages are more direct than English.
+For example, where English may use "please may I have" it may be directly translated from other languages as "give me".
+Students do not intend it to be rude and learning the cultural uses of the English language is why they are here.
+Body language Some cultures are more demonstrative than others when they talk or express a strong opinion.
 Arm waving and a loud voice should not necessarily be interpreted as aggression as it might be in the UK.

-Personal space / touching

-The concepts of personal space vary from culture to culture; if you feel uncomfortable tactfully let them know.
+Personal space / touching The concepts of personal space vary from culture to culture; if you feel uncomfortable tactfully let them know.
 Alternatively, if they seem uncomfortable with you then give them space so they can relax.

-Smiling

-Not all cultures see smiling as a public gesture instead thinking it an intimate gesture between friends and family.
+Smiling Not all cultures see smiling as a public gesture instead thinking it an intimate gesture between friends and family.
 It is sometimes said the British smile too much and too easily!
 A lack of smiling does not necessarily mean they are unhappy; be aware of their general behaviour to assess if there is something wrong (or ask!)

+Religion

+Many UK households are secular and do not observe any religious practices; however, some students place their religion at the centre of their day-to-day life.
+Please be open and understanding.